 The Honorary Resident Member shall report to the Board any Member who is in breach of these By‑Laws.

-Honorary Office Administration Staff
+Office Administration Staff

-The Board may from time to time appoint a person, who may or may not be a Member of the Club at the time of appointment, to be Honorary Office Administration Staff;
+The Board may from time to time appoint a person, who may or may not be a Member of the Club at the time of appointment, to be Office Administration Staff;

-Any person appointed as Honorary Office Administration Staff must become a Member of the Club;
+Any person appointed as Office Administration Staff must become a Member of the Club;

-Honorary Office Administration Staff are a Club Position for the purposes of by-law 3;
+Office Administration Staff are a Club Position for the purposes of by-law 3;

-Honorary Office Administration Staff must comply with the Club Position Holder Additional Obligations set out in by‑law 3.2;
+Office Administration Staff must comply with the Club Position Holder Additional Obligations set out in by‑law 3.2;

-Honorary Office Administration Staff shall report to the Director of Administration, or to the President where appropriate;
+Office Administration Staff shall report to the Director of Administration, or to the President where appropriate;

-Honorary Office Administration Staff shall carry out such duties as defined by the Director of Administration or the Board;
+Office Administration Staff shall carry out such duties as defined by the Director of Administration or the Board;

-Honorary Office Administration Staff cannot be a Club Officer at any time while holding this role; and
+Office Administration Staff cannot be a Club Officer at any time while holding this role;

+Office Administration Staff cannot be on a Committee at any time while holding this role.
+Should they hold a Non-Club Officer role (by-law 5) in the course of their ordinary volunteer Membership of the Club they may attend Committee meetings where their Non-Club Officer role is defined as a Committee Position (by-law 7.4 and by-law 7.6), however they may not be paid for participating in the Committee nor may they Vote at such Committees;

+Whilst performing their paid duties, Office Administration Staff are entitled to be covered by Workers Compensation insurance as defined from time-to-time by the relevant legislation;

+Whilst performing volunteer duties as a Member of the Club, Office Administration Staff are entitled to SLSA insurance per their Membership sub-category (rule 8.3); and

-Members shall at all times treat Honorary Office Administration Staff with courtesy and respect.
+Members shall at all times treat Office Administration Staff with courtesy and respect.

 Club Property